Ethra8/history_beyond_myth/README.md

        ![image](https://github.com/Ethra8/history_beyond_myth/assets/80659091/70549e6e-6ebb-4ee8-9412-85bbc267d050)

 ## FORKING THE REPOSITORY
-In case you wish to use the code, it will be a pleasure, but **please fork the repository, do not clone it**.
+In case you wish to use the code, it will be a pleasure, but *please fork the repository, do not clone it*.
 Thank you!

-## RUN LOCALLY WITH VISUAL STUDIO CODE
-1. Be sure that your IDE is hooked to Github.
-2.

 # CREDITS